Bruce Allardice Modified: Tuesday, March 22, 2011

 Biography

-Mr. Allardice is a graduate of the University of Illinois and the University of Illinois School of Law.
+Prof. Allardice is a graduate of the University of Illinois and a lifelong resident of the Chicago area.